sidchaini/COWINPy/README.md

 ```

 ## Contributions
 Contributions are welcome and appreciated.
-Please do share your results and mention this work as well.
+Please do share your results and acknowledge this work as well.

 Example: This could be converted into a webapp.
 (If you do take this up, please do contact me)